 CVE-2026-5707: CWE-78 Improper neutralization of special elements used in an OS command ('OS command injection') in AWS Research and Engineering Studio (RES)

-CVE-2026-5707 is a high-severity OS command injection vulnerability in AWS Research and Engineering Studio (RES) versions 2025.
+CVE-2026-5707 is an OS command injection vulnerability in AWS Research and Engineering Studio (RES) versions 2025.
 03 through 2025.
 12. 01.
-It arises from unsanitized input in the handling of virtual desktop session names, allowing a remote authenticated user to execute arbitrary commands as root on the virtual desktop host.
-AWS has released a fix in RES version 2026.
-03 and/or a corresponding mitigation patch.
-Since RES is a cloud service, AWS manages remediation server-side.
-No known exploits are reported in the wild at this time.
+It arises from unsanitized input in the virtual desktop session name handling, allowing a remote authenticated user to execute arbitrary commands as root on the virtual desktop host.
+AWS has released a patch in RES version 2026.
+03 to remediate this issue.
+This vulnerability has a high severity rating with a CVSS score of 8.
+8. No known exploits are reported in the wild at this time.

 AI Analysis